openzim/youtube/README.md

     python youtube2zim.py [your user url or playlist url] [lang of your zim archive] [publisher]

-== Building ==
+    You can use --lowquality option that will download the video in mp4 and re-encode aggressively in webm == Building ==

 It's advised, that you have `pip` installed.